bangaloresolutionshub/essbase/Lab16/LabGuide16.md

 ## Part 3	- Lightweight Sandboxes

-**Show that sandboxes are lightweight** -
+**Show that sandboxes are lightweight**

-1. In this exercise you will be introduced to the concept that creating sandboxes has little impact on resource usage such as disk space.
-Connect to `Sample_Scenario_Basic` in smartview analysis.
+This exercise shows that creating sandboxes has little impact on resource usage such as disk space.

+1. Connect to `Sample_Scenario_Basic` in Smart View analysis.

  ![](./images/image16_8.png "")

-2. Create a private connection to your environment, `http://<MachineIP>/essbase/smartview` Login with user.
-If you are not already connected..
+2. Create a private connection to your environment, `http://<MachineIP>/essbase/smartview` If you are not already connected, log in.

 3. Refresh the data.

 **Questions:**

 1. Do you see Data for the sandboxes (sb#)?

 2. Is there a variance between any of the sb# members and Base?

 3. If the loaded file contained no references to any sb# members how did the data get there?`

 **Takeaway:**

-By default, all created Sandboxes will have the same values as the data loaded into the base.
+By default, all Sandboxes you create have the same values as the data loaded into the base.
 The data in the sandbox is dynamically queried and will not use any extra storage disk space.
 Only values that are modified as part of a scenario will be stored.
 This makes creating and using most scenarios a very light weight operation.

 ## Part 4 -	Model Data